cryptoinhero/zurbank/README.md

 server=1
 ```

-After this step completes, check that the installation went smoothly by issuing the following command `./zurbank-cli omni_getinfo` which should return the `zurbankversion` as well as some
+After this step completes, check that the installation went smoothly by issuing the following command `./zurbank-cli zus_getinfo` which should return the `zurbankversion` as well as some
 additional information related to the client.

 The documentation for the RPC interface and command-line is located in [src/zurbank/doc/rpc-api.md] (src/zurbank/doc/rpc-api.md).